VISIT RULES - UPDATED 10-27-2006

 visit room.
 No cameras allowed.

 Other than legal documents which must be verified by the Visit Officer, visitor are not allowed to bring anything into the visit room for delivery to a prisoner.
-Lockers and coat racks are available in the visit room.
+Coat racks are available in the visit room.
 The State, however, assumes no responsibility for items a visitor brings into the facility.
 Bassinets, car seats, strollers, stuffed animals, etc., will not be allowed into the visit area.

 - Prisoners will remain seated until the visitor(s) get their coats and leave the visiting room.
 The prisoner will straighten the chairs and clean up his/her visit area.

 - Prisoners will be properly dressed for visits.
 This includes a blue shirt buttoned up and tucked in.
 Jackets and hats will not be worn in the visit room.